DarkVanityOfLight/SpicetifyAdBlock/README.md

+# Archive
+This repo doesn't add anything new anymore to the original adblock extension, charlie implemented all the changes I did in his original script so I'm archiving this

 # SpicetifyAdBlock
 This is an extension of @CharlieS1103 Ad blocker extension, most of the credit should go to him so go and drop a star at